enormandeau/github_tutorial/files/03_git.md

 ## Overview of Git

+Git is the revision control system behind GitHub.
+Git's role is to help making code development more organized and to facilitate collaboration.

 ## Graphical Interface vs Command Line

 - We will use the command line to understand the process